jimratliff/GenoMac-system/README.md

 We can’t even clone this repository at this point, because Git doesn’t come out-of-the-box on macOS.
 We’ll need Homebrew eventually to perform app installations.
 We install Homebrew now, because doing so has the side benefit that installing Homebrew will automatically install Xcode Command Line Tools (CLT), the installation of which will install, among other things, a version of Git, which will permit cloning this repo.

-To install Homebrew, launch Terminal:
+To install Homebrew, launch Terminal and paste in the following code snippet:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```